 There are two methods of curing the mischiefs of such factions: one, by removing its cause, and the other by controlling its effects.

-It could never be more truly said than of the first remedy is worse than the disease.
-Liberty is to faction what air is to fire; without air fire instantly expires.
-But it could not be less folly to abolish liberty, which is essential to political life, because it nourishes faction than it would be to wish the annihilation of air because it gives fire its destructive energy!
+It could never be more truly said than of the first, the remedy is worse than the disease.
+Liberty is to factionalism what air is to fire; without air fire instantly expires.
+But it could not be less folly to abolish liberty, which is essential to political life, because it nourishes faction, than it would be to wish the annihilation of air, because it gives fire its destructive energy!

 The focus on the medical case presentation as a framework for citizen engagement is a good way to explain to citizens what they can do to help.

 I set out to bring a framework to an experiment, utilizing Madison’s framework, that seeks to reclaim the centrality of the people in the political ecosystem.
 The Opioid Project is an experiment in citizen engagement inspired by the belief that we as citizens must engage with our fellow citizens and relevant stakeholders to achieve solutions to the challenges that face us.
 Then we must provide each other with the tools and information necessary to solve such complex problems; first in our own communities and then nationally.
-You can view The Opioid Project and take part by visiting http://shimonwaldfogel.wixsite.com/the-opioid-epidemic/media.
-It is our plan to build on The Opioid Project to apply the lessons to other challenges facing our society, communities and political culture.
+You can view the COVID 19 Citizen Commission Version 1.0 and take part by visiting.
+It is our plan to build on The COVID 19 Pandemic to apply the lessons to other challenges facing our society, communities and political culture.
 The project is an ambitious multi-phase undertaking that has as its goal to achieve the best practice outcomes for individuals within the system.

 As a physician, I found Madison’s use of the disease metaphor to advocate for the ratification of the Constitution intriguing.
 As a psychiatrist, I find Madison’s understanding of human nature and its role in the body politic relevant.
 I have come to believe that if Madison was alive today, he would embrace the disease metaphor and the Medical Case Presentation approach to tackle the challenges facing our body politic.